 “This was the first time legislators were faced with the reality of what was happening in a deeper way,” Emmett Schelling, Transgender Education Network of Texas’ executive director, said in a 2019 conversation about building trans political power.
 “In the midst of tragedy we were able to really make legislators understand the cost of the rhetoric and what our community was paying.”

-Yet little more than a month after the conversation, Abbott and Texas Attorney General Ken Paxton urged state agencies to investigate whether a mother supporting her 7-year-old child’s gender transition was committing “child abuse.”
+Yet little more than a month after the conversation, Abbott and Paxton urged state agencies to investigate whether a mother supporting her 7-year-old child’s gender transition was committing “child abuse.”
 Jeffrey Younger, the child’s father, posted falsehoods on his blog about gender-affirming care, capturing outrage from Republican politicians like Abbott, Paxton and U.S. Sen. Ted Cruz.
+Younger is running as a Republican for Texas House District 63 in North Texas and is headed into a runoff with Ben Bumgarner in May.

-Krause and state Sen. Charles Perry, Republicans who championed some of the bills targeting transgender children this year, did not respond to the Tribune’s request for comment.
+Krause and state Sen. Charles Perry, Republicans who championed some of the bills targeting transgender children in 2021, did not respond to the Tribune’s request for comment.
 Abbott also did not respond.